Nathan Research Group

 Forward-facing camera and sensor housing mounted behind a car windshield.

-The pivot.
-Automotive cameras and driver-monitoring sensors — fed to Hyundai Mobis and HL Klemove — are the one leg growing at three to four times the market rate.
-It is real, and it is small: about a sixth of revenue against a Samsung-handset base that still sets the company's direction.
+Where the market is pulling.
+Automotive cameras and driver-monitoring sensors — fed to Hyundai Mobis and HL Klemove — are the one leg growing at three to four times the handset-market rate, carried by the EU GSR mandate.
+Real, and still small: roughly a sixth of revenue against a Samsung-handset base that still sets the company's direction.

 Rows of idle automated production lines on a factory floor.

-Why the rebound was so sharp.
+Why the rebound was so sharp — and so easy to over-read.
 Camera-module utilization had fallen to roughly 30%, leaving a wall of idle capacity.
-When Samsung volume returned in early 2026, revenue rose 37.5% and operating profit nearly doubled — operating leverage, not a structural breakout.
+When Samsung volume returned in early 2026, company-reported revenue rose 37.5% and operating profit nearly doubled.
+That is the handset cycle filling idle lines, not the automotive-sensing market transforming the business.

 — Nathan Research Group, KOSDAQ Frontier Series N°01